 There have been no publicly announced official reassessments of the standing of innovative technologies.
 There is no new policy development work going on involving the regulation of GE products or similar innovative technologies.
 In terms of regional restrictions, currently any introduction of new GE organisms is prohibited in the Hawkes Bay and the Auckland territorial regions (except for medical purposes).

-The Northland region, after pressure to, did not adopt rules which would discriminate against GE organisms being introduced to the region.
-However, this decision is being appealed in the courts by an anti-GE group.
-In defense against this appeal a small coalition of free-choice groups have joined the Northland Regional Council.
-The Waikato region is now looking at introducing anti-GE rules.
+Following pressure from members of the public and interested groups, the Northland region initially did not adopt rules that would discriminate against GE organisms being introduced to the region.
+However, this decision was appealed in the courts by an anti-GE group.
+In defense against this appeal, a small coalition of free-choice groups joined the Northland Regional Council.